 1. What Race One Appears to Be

 Just to lead with the incredibly obvious, you’ll receive entirely different treatment depending on how white, yellow, brown, red, or black you are.
 Writers talking about what a great or horrible place Japan is rarely mention that people who don’t resemble them can expect to encounter a different nation.
-What race gets the best treatment?
-That’s easy; just ask anyone—whatever race they’re not.
+Which race gets the best treatment?
+That’s easy; just ask anyone—whichever race they’re not.

 2. How Old You Are